Alekkivi/moodmate/README.md

 In the landing section, the user can click on two separate links:

-- One to update user information such as username, email, or password.
+- One to display a form to update user information such as username, email, or password.
 Validation is performed on these inputs to ensure they are unique to the MoodMate application.
-- One to summon a popup modal to display user information in greater detail.
+- One to display a popup modal to display user information in greater detail.

 ### Diary entries
 ![Regular user diary section preview](vite-project/interface-screenshots/regular-diary.png)

 In the diary section, users can:
-- Retrieve all diary entries.
+- Retrieve all diary entries that the user has made previously.
-- Create new diary entries, ensuring that all inputs are validated to prevent placeholders from being submitted to the backend.
+- Create new diary entries.
+Before submission input validation is performed to this new entry.
-- Modify existing diary entries.
+- Modify existing diary entries by clicking the 'edit' button on the specific card.
-- Delete existing diary entries.
+- Delete existing diary entries by clicking the 'deleten button on the specific card.
 - Ability to hide all diary entries from the document flow to maintaining user privacy.
 - All actions use a snackbar to provide feedback for successful and unsuccessful interactions.